HMRC Making Tax Digital is something that it’s estimated over 40% of small business owners don’t know about. But it is going to affect them.

-- Explain what Making Tax Digital means for Self Employed Small Business Owners;
+- Explain what Making Tax Digital means for Self-Employed Small Business Owners;

-What does Making Tax Digital mean
+What does HMRC Making Tax Digital mean

-Making Tax Digital promises to make it easier for individuals and business owners to help them to stay on top of paying taxes.
+Making Tax Digital promises to make it easier for self-employed business owners to help them to stay on top of paying taxes.

 Why is Making Tax Digital Happening

-HMRC has estimates that errors and mistakes results in over £9 billion lost taxes annually.
+HMRC estimates that errors and mistakes results in over £9 billion lost taxes annually.
 This is a loss HMRC feel they can hugely reduce by forcing a switch from manual bookkeeping to full digital bookkeeping.

 When Does Making Tax Digital Start

-- April 2020, at the earliest: Everyone else who pays taxes such as landlords, self employed and other non VAT registered businesses will need to report to HMRC under the Making Tax Digital guidelines.
+- April 2020, at the earliest: Everyone else who pays taxes such as landlords, self-employed and other non-VAT registered businesses will need to report to HMRC under the Making Tax Digital guidelines.

 The initial roll out in April 2019 for VAT is intended to act as test of the entire system before the complete digital reporting system is rolled out.

-It’s worth noting that Making tax Digital so far has faced delays in part due to Brexit.
+It’s worth noting that Making tax Digital so far has faced delays, in part due to Brexit.
 So the April 2020 deadline is yet to be officially confirmed.

-What Does Making Tax Digital Mean for VAT Registered Businesses
+Making Tax Digital for VAT Registered Businesses

-This means that from 1st April 2019 you will need to use a MTD compliant bookkeeping software to calculate and submit your VAT Returns automatically to HMRC.
-This is known as Digital Record Keeping.
+This means that from 1st April 2019 you will need to use an MTD compliant bookkeeping software to calculate and submit your VAT Returns automatically to HMRC.

 Digital Record Keeping for Making Tax Digital

-- Tax Point
+- Date or Tax Point